 The planning process carried out is expected to provide concrete goals along with specific actions or projects that will lead to the recovery and resilience of municipalities and address critical infrastructure, environmental, and economic deficiencies.
-The following components are the expected result of the planning processes performed under the Program:
+The following elements components are the expected result of the planning processes performed under the Program:

-- a.
-A plan document, in electronic and hard copy, that identifies strategies of recovery, resilience, and mitigation projects eligible for funding under current and future CDBG-DR allocations, as well as other recovery or mitigation funding opportunities.
+a.
+A plan document, in-electronic both digital and physical format hard copy, that identifies strategies of recovery, and resilience strategies, along with, and mitigation projects eligible for funding under current and future CDBG-DR allocations, as well as other recovery or mitigation funding opportunities.

 - b.
 Identification of recovery, resilience, and mitigation actions that can be undertaken by municipalities and stakeholders.

 - c.
 Creation of an implementation and funding strategy.

 - d.
 Compilation of local risk profiles.

 - e.
 Monitoring and evaluation framework.

 - f.
 Development of a Mitigation and Resilience Toolkit.
-This toolkit may include strategies to address considerations such as:
+This The toolkit may include strategies to address considerations such as:

 - Economic Development

-- Coastal Zone Management
+- o Coastal Zone Management

-- o Natural Habitat Restoration
+- Natural Habitat Restoration

 - Debris Management

 - Municipal Master Planning

 - Regional Master Planning

-- o Community Development or Redevelopment
+- Community Development or Redevelopment

 - Capital Improvement

 - o Codes, Ordinances, Standards, and Regulations

 - g.
 Municipal staff will work closely with the vendors to build key skill sets required to manage long-term recovery activities associated with CDBG-DR grant funds.